 *This pay rate is the good-faith and reasonable estimate of the range of possible compensation at the time of this job posting.
 Carlton Electric reserves the right to ultimately pay more or less than the posted rate if they believe the new range is determined in good-faith.
 Carlton Electric reserves the right to adjust compensation based on, but not limited to, approved factors such as seniority, merit, quantity and/or quality systems, location, education and/or training, and required travel.

-Health Insurance: Multiple coverage options available for employee and family.
-100% of employee premiums are company paid.
+- Health Insurance: Multiple coverage options available for employee and family.

-Dental Insurance: Coverage options available for employee and family.
-100% of employee premiums are company paid.
+- Dental Insurance: Coverage options available for employee and family.

-Vision Insurance: Coverage options available for employee and family.
-50% of employee premiums are company paid.
+- Vision Insurance: Coverage options available for employee and family.

 Carlton Electric is an equal opportunity employer.